Bumper0417/2nd-Milestone-Project-with-Javascript/README.md

 The potencial customers,users and fans user stories, achieved to provide them information about who we are,what are we doing and how they can reach us through the contact us form.
 - The 'About us' footer specifies what a user can expect from this website and and our main focus when creating the webpage.
-- For the potensial customers that they want to see the places they are going to visit I used a map customed with the autocomplete function which allows them to see the results of their search by clicking the results in the map.
+- For the potensial customers that they want to see the places they are going to visit I used a map customed with the autocomplete hotel search function which allows them to see the results of their search by clicking the results in the map.
 - To check the map and it's functinality and specify what you are looking for:
-1. Go to the search box and click on the Location button
-1. Search for any country in the world you want to visit
+1. Search for any country in the world you want to visit by clicking the dropdown menu
-1. After you do so press the strict bounds on your right
-2. Remove the text and press Establishments
+2. Go to the search box and click any city in the country you selected(The cities result should bound to the selected country)
+1. The default establishment is "Hotel" so when you press a city some markers will drop showing results for "Hotels" in this specific city
+2. After that you can either choose "Attractions" or "Restaurants" and some new markers will appear with info about those establishments
-3. If you type "Hotel" you will get results for hotels in the city you are bounded
+3. The default map is in my favorite city in the world Athens and when pressing either "Restaurants", "Hotel" or "Attractions" you get results in that particular city
-4. If you type "Restaurant" you will get results for restaurants in the city you are bounded
-5. If you type "Bar" you will get results for bars in the city you are bounded
-6. If you type "Museum" you will get results for museums in the city you are bounded
+4. When clicking in a marker you get information about the selected place such as: name,5 star rating,address,telephone number and a live link to visit the place
+5. To go back to the Default Map select the home . button.

 - To check the interactivity of the Map:
-1. Click on the icons that appear in the location of your search
+1. Click on the markers that appear in the location of your search
-2. Check if they ask you to open in a new window
+2. Check if they provide information about the place
-3. Open them in a new window and check if there are available information like address,website,telephone of the owners of the place
+3. Open the live link in a new window and check if there are available information like address,website,telephone of the owners of the place
-- For the users that want to see how the place they will visit will look like they just have to move the yellow person, that is under the automplete box to the place they want to see
+- For the users that want to see how the place they will visit will look like they just have to move the yellow person, that is on the bottom right corner of the map to the place they want to see
 - For the users of the Webpage that want to contact us,they can do it easily through our social links on the bottom of the page in the Footer and they can also do it through our contact page.You can check it yourself:
 1. Go to the "Contact Us" page
 1. Try to submit the empty form and verify that an error message about the required fields appears